pytorch/tutorials/intermediate_source/torchserve_with_ipex_2.rst

 Take-aways
 **********
 In this blog, we've used Top-down Microarchitecture Analysis (TMA) and Intel® VTune™ Profiler's Instrumentation and Tracing Technology (ITT) to demonstrate that

-- Often the primary bottleneck of under-optimized or under-tuned deep learning workloads are Back End Bound, which has two submetrics – Memory Bound and Core Bound.
+- Often the primary bottleneck of under-optimized or under-tuned deep learning workloads are Back End Bound, which has two submetrics, Memory Bound and Core Bound.

 - A more efficient memory allocator, operator fusion, memory layout format optimization by Intel® Extension for PyTorch* improve Memory Bound.

 - Key deep learning primitives, such as convolution, matrix multiplication, dot-product, etc have been well optimized by Intel® Extension for PyTorch* and oneDNN library, improving Core Bound.

 - Intel® Extension for PyTorch* has been integrated into TorchServe with an ease-of-use API.

 - TorchServe with Intel® Extension for PyTorch* shows 7.71x throughput speedup for ResNet50, and 2.20x throughput speedup for BERT.

 ****************